 How to apply

-The Strategic Legal Fund for Vulnerable Young Migrants is now hosted by The Immigration Law Practitioners' Association (ILPA).
+The Strategic Legal Fund for Vulnerable Young Migrants is now managed by the Immigration Law Practitioners' Association (ILPA).

 1. Read the funding guidelines

-Please read the funding guidelines carefully to check whether your proposed work fits with what the SLF is able to fund.
+Please read the funding guidelines carefully to check whether your proposed work fits with what the SLF funds.

 You should also check out the list of previous SLF grants to make sure your proposal does not duplicate any existing work.

 Prospective applicants need to get in touch with our SLF Project Manager, Bella Kosmala to outline their proposal.
 If your request for funding fits the eligibility criteria (outlined on pages 5-8 of the funding guidelines), we send out the application form to complete.
 This is to save you and us time and resources.
 Bella's contact details are below.